5½ Misconceptions About Living on a Luxury Cruise Boat

 So this first point is only partly true.

 However, the maintenance costs for a wooden boat are staggering.
-Each year, we spend about half of our income on routine maintenance, emergency repairs, and upgrades.
+Each year, we spend about one third of our income on routine maintenance, emergency repairs, and upgrades.
 Why so much?
 Well, safety is the primary reason.
 (It would be terrible for our reputation if the boat sank.)

 But, mention marine grade or a harbour address to a vendor or service man, and costs double, or sometimes triple, what we'd pay for the exact same thing on land.
 It's crazy!